DanielGavin/ols/README.md

 ./odinfmt.sh
 ```

+In order for `ols` to find symbols for builtin types and procedures, the `builtin` folder in the repo needs to be located next to the `ols` binary.

 ### Configuration

 In order for the language server to index your files, it must know about your collections.